 Daylynn holds a Master of Arts in Community Art Education from the Rhode Island School of Design and a Bachelor of Fine Arts from the School of the Museum of Fine Arts through Tufts University.
-She has taught across the country in after-school programs, museums and camps.
-Her Master's thesis work explored why traditional schools do not work for many young people, and identified fundamental qualities of alternative education spaces where students are genuinely engaged in learning.
-She is passionate about creating non-traditional, interdisciplinary and inclusive environments that invite students to question- rather than accept- existing systems.
+They have taught across the country in both traditional and nontraditional environments.
+Their Master's thesis work explored why traditional schools do not genuinely engage many young people, and identified fundamental qualities of alternative education spaces where young people are invested not only in learning, but in the mutual aid of their communities as well.

 Board of Directors: